percona/percona-backup-mongodb/doc/source/installation.rst

 ===============  ===============================================================
 Tool             Purpose
 ===============  ===============================================================
-pbmctl           Command-line interface for controlling the backup system pbm-agent        Agent for running backup/restore actions on a database host pbm-coordinator  Server for coordinating backup system actions
+pbm              Command-line interface for controlling the backup system pbm-agent        An agent for running backup/restore actions on a database host
 ===============  ===============================================================

 .. seealso::